“…they walked beside the ocean of the end and the beginning”

 The source paintings were hand selected by the Menie residents.
 These paintings are all figurative, many of them portraits or pastoral images of workers in a Pre-Raphaelite or Glasgow Boys style.
 This choice of aesthetic has influenced Bruce’s photographic compositions, and helps ground her sitters squarely in their own landscape.

-Text: Dr Catriona McAra, University of Glasgow.
-2010
+Text: Dr Catriona McAra, University of Edinburgh, 2010